Are Endowments a Lost Soul?

 In 2009, Charity A will “receive” $900,000 from its endowment fund while Charity B will receive only $200,000, a difference of $700,000.

-As we know, the past twelve months have presented some serious fundraising challenges for charities.
-Imagine the relative health of these two organizations trying to wither the storm of decreased immediate gifts.
+As we know, the past two years have presented some serious fundraising challenges for charities.
+Imagine the relative health of these two organizations trying to weather the storm of decreased immediate gifts.
 For Charity A, the endowment could be a buffer against program cuts or staff layoffs (and I’m not just talking about fundraising staff here!).
-Will Charity B be able to sustain itself in the fact of lower revenue – will it survive and thrive?
+Will Charity B be able to sustain itself – will it survive and thrive?

 The answer is perhaps.
 Perhaps Charity B will make it through the storm with its own brand of diligence and hard work.
 My point, however, is that its immediate best interests have been potentially compromised by a lack of focus on the long-term health of the organization.